Dihedral monodromy of cone spherical metrics: From differentials to spherical metrics with dihedral monodromy

 \subsection{Latitude foliation}

 The dihedral monodromy preserves a great circle in the sphere.
 We will refer to it as the \textit{equator}.
 We will also refer to the \textit{equatorial net} as the locus in the spherical surface that is mapped to the equator in every chart.
-Since monodromy acts by isometries, it also preserves the {\em latitude foliation} that decomposes the sphere into circle of constant latitude.
+Since monodromy acts by isometries, it also preserves the {\em latitude foliation} that decomposes the sphere into circles of constant latitude.
 Besides, the \textit{absolute latitude}, which is the absolute value of the angular distance of a point of the sphere to the equator, is also well-defined.

 We rephrase the previous paragraph.
 Given a surface $S$ with a cone spherical metric with dihedral monodromy, the \textit{absolute latitude} is the map $\phi\colon S \rightarrow [0,\frac{\pi}{2}]$ which associates to a point the norm of its latitude.
-The preimage of $0$ by $\phi$ is the \textit{equatorial net} while preimages of $\frac{\pi}{2}$ are the \textit{poles}.
+The preimage of $0$ by $\phi$ is the \textit{equatorial net} while the preimage of $\frac{\pi}{2}$ is the \textit{polar locus}.
 As we will see, if the monodromy is in fact co-axial, then the sign of the latitude is globally defined.

-It should be noted that the only circle of latitude which is a geodesic is the equator.
-The others are just loxodromic paths.
+\begin{rem} The only circle of latitude which is a geodesic is the equator.
+The others are just loxodromic paths. \end{rem}